JimMarshall35/2D-platformer-engine/README.md

 - investigate possibility of running some of the systems in parrallel - would this be worth it / practical
 - add particle effects system
 - add some shader based effects
+- decouple engine from renderer completely, use DI similar to how the UI, lua scripting service and level serializer are injected
 - IMPORTANT: add sound